mailgun/documentation/source/faqs.rst

 How do I know if my DNS records are set up correctly
 **************************************************************************************************************

-We have a "Verify Records" button when you click on a domain in the "Domains" tab that will confirm that they are set up correctly and if not, show the incorrect records in red.
+We have a "Check DNS Records Now" button when you click on a domain in the ``Domains`` tab that will confirm that they are set up correctly and, if not, show the incorrect records in red.

 You could also use `dig`_ in your command line interface.